 Prune out any canes showing signs of infection.
 Prune 6 – 8 inches below the infection and only prune in dry weather.
 Disinfect your pruners with a 10% bleach solution or alcohol, between cuts.

-- Mulch - Apply a thick layer of mulch around the plants.
+Mulch - Apply a thick layer of mulch around the plants.
 Mulch will prevent water from splashing up on the plant and spreading spores.

-Sprays for Treatment and Prevention
+Sprays for Treatment and Prevention of Black Spot

 It is easier to prevent black spot than to cure it, but it is time-consuming.
 If black spot is a reoccurring problem in your area, you may need to spray your plants weekly, starting in early spring.

 - Bordeaux Mix - This is a fungicide that contains copper sulfate and hydrated lime.
 It can be used as a powder or mixed with water and sprayed.
 Bordeaux mix also repels some insect pests, but it can burn plant leaves.
-It is generally used as a preventative in the spring, before plants leaf out.
+It is generally used as a preventative in the spring before plants leaf out.

-- Insecticidal soaps with added fungicide - These are basically some type of organic fungicide, often sulfur, added to regular insecticidal soap.
+- Insecticidal soaps with added fungicide - These are basically some type of organic fungicide, often sulfur added to regular insecticidal soap.
 The soap helps the fungicide adhere to the plant leaves and spread to coat them.

 - Neem Oil - Neem is an organic fungicide and pesticide, derived from the seeds of the neem tree.
 It gets inside the plant's system, so you don't need to worry about coating everything or reapplying after a rain.
-However, it can burn plant leaves in hot sun.
+However, it can burn plant leaves in the hot sun.
 You should not apply need oil within 2 weeks of using a product containing sulfur.

 - Sulfur - Sulfur both prevents and gets rid of fungus diseases.
 It is also used to control several insect pests.
-However it can be mildly toxic to humans and other animals.
+However, it can be mildly toxic to humans and other animals.
 You should wear protective clothing when you spray it.
 It can also corrode metal, so use a plastic sprayer.
 And it can burn plants leaves in hot weather.Sulfur comes as a finely ground powder.
 If you prefer to spray it on, look for one labeled as wettable so that it will mix with water.